pharuxtan/sos-emulator/README.md

 An application that replicate the [SOS Overlay System](https://gitlab.com/bakkesplugins/sos) WebSocket to avoid test with real rocket league match.

+Idea is originally from SilentEcho ([his version here](https://github.com/SilentEchoUK/sos-packages/tree/main/emulator-electron)) and wanted to do my own

 ## Todo

 - [X] Base application with payloads sending